hashgraph/hedera-transaction-tool/back-end/README.md

 **Organizational User Mode**:
-The Transaction Tool application can be used without setting up the back end in personal mode.
+The Transaction Tool application can be used without setting up the backend in personal mode.
 The backend is not required if you are not developing features in the Organization flow.
-To setup the front end application, Follow the complete setup process below..
+To setup the frontend application, Follow the complete setup process below..

 # Prerequisites